SorkinType/Briem-Handwriting/fontbakery/fontbakery-report.md

 	- Glyph name: ohorn	Contours detected: 3	Expected: 2

 	- Glyph name: Uhorn	Contours detected: 2	Expected: 1

-	- Glyph name: uhorn	Contours detected: 2	Expected: 1

-	- Glyph name: uni018E	Contours detected: 1	Expected: 2

-	- And 76 more.
+	- And 83 more.

 Use -F or --full-lists to disable shortening of long lists.
  [code: contour-count]